-Follow up
+Follow-up

 You will be seen by your SABR consultant between 4 - 6 weeks after your SABR treatment has finished.
-After this, you may not routinely see your SABR consultant, but may continue with follow-up appointments with your referring doctor.
+After this, you may not routinely be seen by your SABR consultant but may continue with follow-up appointments with your referring doctor.